ramkrishs/blog/_posts/2013-12-31-my-first-post.md

 layout: post
 title: 'My First <span>Blog</span>'
 subtitle: small intro
-description: This is an sample description of the document
+description: This is a description of the first post using jekyll
 date: 2013-12-31T12:00:00.000Z
 categories: post
 ---